 VoICE Immunization Evidence: Gender Inequity

-Disparities in immunization coverage between girls and boys persist in some communities, despite apparent equity in coverage at the global level.
-Focused efforts to erase these areas of persistent gender inequity in vaccine coverage are needed.
+Disparities in immunization coverage between girls and boys persist despite apparent equity in coverage at the national or global level.
+Focused efforts to address persistent gender inequities in vaccine coverage are needed.

 Devasenapathy, N., Ghosh Jerath, S., Sharma, S., et al. 2016.
 Determinants of childhood immunisation coverage in urban poor settlements of Delhi, India: a cross-sectional study.
 BMJ Open.
 6:e013015.

 Key Evidence: A study looking at DHS data from 67 countries found that, globally, girls and boys had the same likelihood of being vaccinated.
 In some countries where there is known gender inequity and son preference, girls were more likely to not be vaccinated.